godlikepanos/anki-3d-engine/Docs/CodeStyle.md

 - All member variables have the `m_` prefix.
 That applies to classes and structs.
 - All global variables have the `g_` prefix.

-In GLSL there are more exceptions:
+In HLSL there are more exceptions:

-- All uniforms (buffers, textures, images, push constants) and storage buffers have the `u_` prefix.
-- All input globals the `in_` prefix.
-- All output globals the `out_` prefix.
-- All shared storage the `s_` prefix.
+- All groupshared variables use the `s_` prefix.
-- All storage or uniform block names have the  `b_` prefix.

 **Variables that act as a measure for quantity** should have the `count` suffix.
 Not `num` or `numberOf` or similar.